Child car seat laws in the UK

 UK law states that children must use a child car seat until they're 12 years old or 135cm/4ft 5in tall, whichever comes first.

 However, safety experts recommend that you use a child car seat for all children under 150cm/4ft 11in.
-This height is the legal requirement in Ireland and also some European countries, such as Germany and France.
+This is the legal requirement in Ireland and some other European countries, such as Germany and France.

 For children weighing more than 36kg (5st 10lb) but under 150cm/4ft 11in, our advice is to go by height.